sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/0000 - draft-jsonlogic.md

 TODO: add very simple examples to each of these?

+TODO: update all my "jsonlogic" links to this topic

+INtroduce the CONCEPT of JSONLOGIC, refer reader to the ops page, and note the docs limits?

 Sensible extends [JsonLogic](https://jsonlogic.com/) with custom operations.
 The following table lists these operations and where they're supported